-Firstly, what are director’s loan accounts?
+What are director’s loan accounts?

-The Director’s Loan Account records the non-dividend transactions that occur between a company and its director(s).
+The Director’s Loan Account records the non-dividend transactions that occur between a company and its directors and shareholders.
 At the end of the company’s financial year, the director would either be owed money or they will owe the company money.

 When do I have to pay tax on the director’s loan account?

 There are two main tax implications for director loan accounts:

 - Corporation tax for the company, known as a s445 charge

 - Personal tax for the loan recipient